wentasah/novaboot/README.md

     the MAC address specified either on the command line or taken from _.novaboot_ configuration file.

+## Target connection check

+If supported by the target, the connection to it is made and it is checked whether the target is not occupied by another novaboot user/instance.

 ## File deployment phase

 In some setups, it is necessary to copy the files needed for booting